zdziecg/WebstoreApp-SpringBoot-Backend/README.md

 ## REST API that allows the following functionalities:

-- User registration requiring confirmation of e-mai.
+- User registration requiring confirmation of e-mail.
 - User can login the site.
 - Order menagment
 - Products catalogue.